ThePJB/snowkoban/README.md

 ## Bugs
  - no movt sound
- - no character facing
- - no character animations
  - i think high memory usage from fonts - maybe switch to a stylized bitmap font
- - no sliding

 ## Required juice
  - print level name when u go into it